Android Development Fundamentals

 In addition to customers’ demand for Android operating systems on more and more devices, there’s also an opportunity for creativity for developers.
 With increased demand, there will also be a desire for increased innovation and new apps for the developers to build.

-What do I need for this Android app development course?
+What do I need before I take Android development courses?

-To get started with Android development, a student does need to understand and know Java.
-The good news is Java is the most popular operating language and can be applied to far more than just Android development.
+For Android development courses students need to understand and know Java.
+The good news is Java is a popular programming language and can be applied to far more than just Android development.

 Students should also know Structured Query Language (SQL statements) and experience with Git and GitHub is recommended, but not mandatory.